JamesWWilson/JamesWWilson.github.io/_posts/2020-12-03-Jeopardy-Contestants-Case-Study-Pt-1.md

 perfect representations, they get to the meat of the stories and will work for our purposes.

-First, set up a Twitter developer account to extract data their site.
-Once you have credentials, you can build a simple script using the Tweepy package in Python to extract tweets from specified accounts.
+First, we set up a Twitter developer account to extract data from the site.
+Once we have credentials, we can build a simple script using the Tweepy package in Python to extract tweets from specified accounts.

 ```python
 # -*- coding: utf-8 -*-